-Currently ITSC has the following high-performance computing clusters available to the university community.
+Currently ITSC has TWO high-performance computing clusters available to the university community.

 The HPC2 cluster, established in Fall 2016, is designed to cater for CPU-intensive computational jobs and jobs requiring GPU coprocessor support.
 It is open to all approved university researchers but School of Science and Engineering users have higher access priority.

 The HPC3 cluster, established in Spring 2020, is a contributed cluster by faculty members which is designed to cater both CPU-intensive computational jobs and jobs requiring GPU coprocessor support.
 It is open to all approved university researchers but cluster contributors have higher access priority.